-Objective Policy Theme Policies Support better land and waterway management Promoting and raising awareness of Support travel plan development and implementation of travel plan measures within workplaces to ensure healthy, safe, low carbon travel options for commuters are actively encouraged and supported sustainable transport options Ensure the adoption and enforcement of local travel plan guidance, for new planning applications Promote existing and new walking and cycling routes to commuters and residents Continue to promote cycle training in schools and for adults Improve availability, type and quality of information on sustainable modes ensuring health and air quality benefits are emphasised Supporting and Reducing physical inactivity through active travel infrastructure, education, training and promotion promoting health and wellbeing Reducing air pollution through supporting zero and low emissions transport options and developing green infrastructure weilbeilig Improving street scene / public realm to improve safety Increasing ability to access health care and leisure facilities / amenities Increasing ability to access to wider opportunities - employment, social activities 8.
-Ensure transport initiatives Improving air quality Reducing vehicle emissions improve air quality across the region to exceed good practice Keeping emissions low in the future standards Improving public health 9.
-Deliver a transport network Protecting our natural environment Protection and enhancement of the natural environment that protects and enhances our natural, historic and built Improving sustainable access to the natural environment environments Delivering green infrastructure Enhancing our built environment and protecting our historic environment Support to enhance our built environment and protect our historic environment 10: Reduce emissions to as Reducing the carbon Utilising new technologies as they become available to minimise the environmental impacts of transport close to zero as possible to minimise the impact of transport emissions from travel Managing and reducing transport emissions and travel on climate change Encouraging and enabling sustainable alternatives to the private car including reducing the need to travel
+Objective Policy Theme Policies Support better land and waterway management Promoting and raising awareness Support travel plan development and implementation of travel plan measures within workplaces to ensure healthy, safe, low carbon travel options for commuters are actively encouraged and supported of sustainable Ensure the adoption and enforcement of local travel plan guidance, for new planning applications Promote existing and new walking and cycling routes to commuters and residents Continue to promote cycle training in schools and for adults Improve availability, type and quality of information on sustainable modes ensuring health and air quality benefits are emphasised Supporting and Reducing physical inactivity through active travel infrastructure, education, training and promotion promoting health and wellbeing Reducing air pollution through supporting zero and low emissions transport options and developing green infrastructure Improving street scene / public realm to improve safety Increasing ability to access health care and leisure facilities / amenities Increasing ability to access to wider opportunities - employment, social activities 8.
+Ensure transport initiatives Improving air Monitoring and reducing noise pollution from the road network improve air quality across the region to meet good practice quality Monitoring and reducing noise pollution from airports standards Monitoring and reducing noise pollution from the railway network Monitoring and reducing noise pollution from construction Reducing vehicle emissions - Keeping emissions low in the future Improving public health 9.
+Deliver a transport network Protecting our Protection and enhancement of the natural environment natural, historic and built environment Improving sustainable access to the natural environment environments Delivering green infrastructure Enhancing our built environment and protecting our historic environment Work with our local highway and planning authority partners to enhance and protect our built and historic environment 10: Reduce emissions to net Reducing the Utilising new technologies as they become available to minimise the environmental impacts of transport zero by 2050 to minimise the impact of transport and travel on carbon emissions from travel Managing and reducing transport emissions climate change Encouraging and enabling sustainable alternatives to the private car including reducing the need to travel

-Source: Steer 2019 The Cambridgeshire and Peterborough Local Transport Plan
+Source: Steer 2020 The Cambridgeshire and Peterborough Local Transport Plan